sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 #### **_Quiz_**

-You will now consider all the results generated for pre and post purge_dups of your species and answer the following questions:
+Considering all the results generated before and after purging of your species answer the following questions:

-&nbsp;&nbsp;&nbsp;&nbsp; 8-) Considering the general statistics of the primary assembly pre and post purging, what has happened with assembly length?
+&nbsp;&nbsp;&nbsp;&nbsp; 8.
+Considering the general statistics of the primary assembly before and after purging, what has happened with the assembly length?

-&nbsp;&nbsp;&nbsp;&nbsp; 9-) Considering the BUSCO results, what has changed from pre and post purge dups?
+&nbsp;&nbsp;&nbsp;&nbsp; 9.
+Considering the BUSCO results, what has changed from pre to post purge dups?

-&nbsp;&nbsp;&nbsp;&nbsp; 10-) Where, in the merqury plots, can you spot the difference in haplotypic retention pre and post purging?
+&nbsp;&nbsp;&nbsp;&nbsp; 10.
+Where in the merqury plots can you spot the difference in haplotypic retention pre and post purging?

 ## Part 3 - Polishing assemblies

 ## Part 4 - Scaffolding assembly with Hi-C data

-A final part of the automated pipeline for genome assembly is scaffolding.
+A final part of the automated pipeline for a genome assembly is scaffolding.
 Here we will scaffold our Pacbio Hifi polished assembly with [Hi-C](https://pubmed.ncbi.nlm.nih.gov/22652625/) data using a software called [SALSA2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007273).
-Again, scaffolding involves many steps that we don’t have time to run here.
+Scaffolding procedure also involves many steps that you can read about in the Salsa manual and that demand significant amount of time.
 We will use our time to look at the general statistics and to interpret the contact maps that are generated after assemblies are scaffolded with Hi-C reads.
 Giving your species, download the results and unzip.

     cd /home/training/assembly/workdir/
     wget https://darwin.cog.sanger.ac.uk/idEriArbu1.hifiasm.scaff.20210610.tar.gz